 I was invited to lead this seminar at the Mennonite Church Canada Assembly July 12-15, 2012.
 I was glad for the opportunity, but I also felt a bit like science writer Jonah Lehrer who’s been in the news recently for plagiarizing himself.
-Just as Lehrer has been accused of borrowing too heavily from his earlier work, my seminar would also borrow heavily from one of my earlier sermons that also appeared in print in Vision: A Journal for Church and Theology.
-But unlike Lehrer, I was not being asked for original work—MC Canada was fully aware of my earlier published sermon, and that’s what they were after.
+Just as Lehrer has been accused of borrowing too heavily from his earlier work, my seminar would also borrow heavily from one of my earlier sermons that appeared in print in Vision: A Journal for Church and Theology.
+But unlike Lehrer, for this seminar I was not being asked for original work—MC Canada was fully aware of my earlier published sermon, and that’s why they had invited me.

 Since this Assembly was to be a study conference, and since many attending would be pastors, teachers, and others experienced in biblical studies and theology, I decided to plan my one-hour seminar as a workshop.
 The first third would be intro and time for me to outline the three views of the atonement, the second third would be small groups working directly with Scripture, the last third would be discussion and conclusion.
 The main sessions of the Assembly had been planned presentation-style with relatively little time for discussion, so for my seminar I deliberately planned for the reverse—a very short presentation with the bulk of the time for discussion and relying on the collective wisdom and expertise of everyone who participated.
 What follows is a very brief overview.

 In the commentary to Article 8.
 Salvation, the Confession of Faith in a Mennonite Perspective says: